phytec/kivy-demo/doc/tutorials/first-steps-yocto.rst

     find -name "*.wic"

-Like in the :ref:`tutorials/installation:Downloading a bootable image in the sd card` documentation, you have to unmout the partitions and copy the image you found with:
+Like in the :ref:`tutorials/installation:Downloading a bootable image on the SD card` documentation, you have to unmout the partitions and copy the image you found with:

 .. code-block:: bash